St. Patrick’s Day Promotions From Bagwell Promotions

 Saint Patrick’s Day, while not a legal holiday in the United States, is nonetheless widely recognized and observed throughout the country as a celebration of Irish and Irish-American culture.
 Celebrations include prominent displays of the color green, religious observances, numerous parades, and lots of beer or other alcohol.

-We have placed on this page some of our most popular products.
+We have placed some of our most popular St. Patrick’s Day Promotions on this page.
 Keep in mind that almost any promo item in emerald green can have a custom imprint for St. Patrick’s Day.

 Selected St. Patrick’s Day Promotions

 Shamrock Shaped Promotional Products

 It looks like it’s your lucky day with the shamrock-shaped stress reliever (left).
 Find your pot of gold at your next campaign with these promo items shaped like Shamrocks.
 Ideal for St. Patrick themed events, conventions, or trade shows.
 It can be customized with your name, logo, or message.
 We have over 200 promo items, from key rings (shown right) to magnets and fans shaped like a Shamrock.

 Take any of our green stadium cups (shown left), mugs, or other drinkware, and add your message for a St. Patrick’s Day Promotion.
 Please send us your art, or we can design something for your event.
 See also our beer steins line and our Green Irish Coffee Mug.
 The Irish Tea and mug gift set is shown right.